 That said, here are some honest realities worth sitting with.

-If you’re hiding it, you already know the answer.
-You might debate the philosophical question of whether OnlyFans “counts” as cheating, but if you’re clearing your browser history, using a separate payment method, or making sure your partner never finds out, your behavior is telling you something your arguments can’t override.
-Hidden use is deception, and deception damages relationships regardless of what you call it.
+Hidden use matters.
+You might debate the philosophical question of whether OnlyFans "counts" as cheating, but clearing your browser history, using a separate payment method, or making sure your partner never finds out points to a trust problem.
+Hidden use is deception, and deception damages relationships regardless of what label you use.

 Many partners experience it as infidelity.
 Even if you see it as "just content," your partner may experience your OnlyFans use as you paying for a personal sexual relationship with someone else.
 Their feelings about it aren't wrong just because no physical contact occurred.
 How porn already affects relationships gets magnified when the porn becomes personal.

-The “it’s just like porn” argument has limits.
-There’s a meaningful difference between watching a movie and corresponding with an actor.
-OnlyFans sits closer to the second category.
-The direct interaction, the financial relationship, the personalized content: these elements move it beyond passive consumption into something that looks more like a connection with another person.
+The "it's just like porn" argument has limits.
+There is a meaningful difference between watching a recorded scene and corresponding with a creator.
+Direct interaction, the financial relationship, and personalized content move OnlyFans beyond passive consumption and into something closer to an ongoing sexualized connection.

 Some couples genuinely are fine with it.
 This is also true.
 If both partners have openly discussed it, both are comfortable, and neither feels pressured or hurt, then it's within the boundaries of your relationship.
 The problems start when it's hidden, when boundaries haven't been discussed, or when one partner's comfort is being ignored.